-Please read our Getting There page for details of the new traffic plan introduced in 2010 and all options and routes into the Galway Races.
+Please read our Getting There page for details of the new traffic plan with all options and routes into the Galway Races.

 It is advisable to arrive at least one hour before the advertised time of the first race.
 Turnstiles open approximately two hours before the first race of each day.